mojaloop/mini-loop/README.md

 - broadband internet connection from the ubuntu OS (for downloading helm charts and container images )

 ## Notes:
-- For Ubuntu you can use select to install Microk8s or k3s kubernetes engine but if you are using Redhat 8 you should select k3s.
+- You can use select to install Microk8s or k3s kubernetes engine but k3s is more frequently tested and quicker to install
 - Mojaloop code is developed to be deployable in a robust, highly available and highly secure fashion *BUT* the mini-loop deployment focusses on simplicity and hence is not deploying Mojaloop in either a robust fashion nor a secure fashion.
 So the mini-loop deployment of Mojaloop is *NOT* suitable for production purposes rather it is for trial, test , education and demonstration purposes only!
 - the mini-loop scripts output messages to help guide your deployment , please pay attention to these messages
 - .log and .err files are written to /tmp